Aqovia/multiplexing-distributed-cache/README.md

 1. Provision your new Redis instance
 2. Change your application to use Aqovia.MultiplexingDistributedCache with the primary to be your current Redis instance, and secondary to be the new Redis instance
 3. Wait for a while until the first session after you have done the action 2, is expired.
 This means both Redis instances should have the same data.
-4. Change your application, so that the primary cache is your new Redis instance and secondary is the ole one.
+4. Change your application, so that the primary cache is your new Redis instance and secondary is the old one.
 5. Change your application, so that the primary cache is your new Redis instance and you don't have a secondary cache.
 At this stage your app will work like before but with the new Redis instance.
 6. Now you can remove your old Redis instance.